MaciekStepien/Fan-Drive-System/README.md

 - Parameter-driven CAD model for easy customization.
 - In-depth mechanical analysis to ensure design reliability and performance.
 - Detailed drawings suitable for prototyping or production.

-> **Note:** The report was originally written in Polish.
-The English version has been auto-translated using DeepL for convenience.
-> As a result, the translation may contain inaccuracies.
-Please refer to the original Polish version for the most reliable information.

 ---